Ennis Friary: Description

 The walls of the church, the Gothic bell tower and the transept chapel are still standing, as is the east range and parts of the cloister.

 Today

+Since 2017, Ennis Friary is the Postulancy house for the Irish and British Provinces of the Franciscans.

 The old friary is open to the public.
 A restaurant (The Cloister) occupies part of the range.

 The nave is now roofed and used to exhibit some of the stone carvings.